elias-aouad/sam-finetuning/sam/README.md

 Hi, this a repository that provides pieces of code that can be used for finetuning a Segment Anything model using the refiners library.

-Although it is not fully ready to be launched, it provides the key ideas behind the finetuning, such as :
+Although it is not fully ready to be launched, it provides the key ideas behind the finetuning of a SAM, such as :

 - Defining a specific Trainer